South West’s largest zoo reopens to public

 - Credit: Archant

-Polly Robertson, aged eight, wanted to help the zebras and walked 64 miles during lockdown, one mile a day to equal the distance from her house to raise £100 for the zoo’s animal support fund.
+The zoo was officially reopened by eight-year-old Polly Robertson, who walked 64 miles during lockdown, one mile a day to equal the distance from her house, and raised more than £11,000 for the zoo.

 You may also want to watch: